rkluger68/cpycourse/docs/training/main-course/objects.md

 ## Immutable and Mutable Objects

-The mutability/immutability of object-values is defined by its type:
+The mutability/immutability of objects is determined by their types:

  1. immutable types: `str`, `int`, `float`, `complex`, `tuple`, `frozenset`
  2. mutable types: `list`, `dict`, `set`, user-defined objects (classes)